Homemade Card Ideas

 When I'm making homemade cards I must admit that I am usually in a bit of a rush and find myself needing a card *now* and having none in my stash that are suitable!
 So I've decided to get more organized this year and make some cards that will suit several occasions, and are relatively simple to make at the last minute!

 I've always loved homemade card ideas that are simple with only a few embellishments, so when I came across this dahlia origami flower fold I knew it would be just the thing to put on a homemade card.

 To make the dahlia origami flowers all you need is a circular punch and a supply of pretty double-sided scrapbook paper.

 If you don't have any a scrapbook paper, don't worry!
-You can download and print my digital scrapbook paper, which is a gorgeous double-sided floral design in a rainbow of colors.
-Plus there are lots of sentiments so you can pick and choose depending upon the occasion.
+You can download and print my free digital scrapbook paper, which is a gorgeous double-sided floral design in a rainbow of colors.

 For this homemade card idea you will need: